slzKud/DiscEmu-luckfox-pico-mini/README.md

 Currently at prototype stage.

-For information on the hardware PCB and enclosure implementation, please refer to [oshwhub](https://oshwhub.com/deadfatty/disk-emu).
+For information on the hardware PCB and enclosure implementation, please refer to deadfatty's [oshwhub](https://oshwhub.com/deadfatty/disk-emu).

 ![prototype](img/prototype_luckfox.jpg)